 9. Play Games

 Board games are another enjoyable activity that can bring a story to life.
 You can find games that have been created from books on Amazon.
 Some that are available include:

 - Wizard of Oz Yellow Brick Road Game

 - Stratego – Chronicles of Narnia (We love this one!)

 10. Let Your Kids Play with Storybook Toys

-Other toys besides games can bring books to life because they encourage pretend play and reenactment of the stories.
-You can often find figures, dolls, tea sets, and puzzles based on books on Amazon.
+Other toys besides games such as figures, dolls, tea sets, and puzzles can bring books to life because they encourage pretend play and reenactment of the stories.

 If you’d like some MORE ideas on how to make literature come alive for your children, you might want to listen to Susan Evan’s workshop, Making Literature Fun.
 She not only has suggestions on how to make literature fun for kids, but also techniques for helping children advance in their reading.
 I listened to it and found that it had some very practical tips that homeschoolers can easily implement in their school day.